Mi7ai/School/README.md

 improve data I/O...in progress

-improve design pattern Decorator
+improve design pattern Decorator...in progress

-improve design pattern Factory
+improve design pattern Factory...in progress

-improte test for both patterns
+improte test for both patterns...in progress

+View...in progress

+Controller...in progress

+Model...in progress